German submarine U-137 (1940): First patrol

 U-137 made the short journey from Kiel to Stavanger in Norway in September 1940.
 It was from the Nordic port that she began her first patrol on the 21st.
 Her route took her through the gap between the Faroe and Shetland Islands and on in to the Atlantic west of Scotland and Ireland.

 She sank Manchester Brigade west of Malin Head on the 26th and damaged Ashantian on the same date.
 The ship had been abandoned by her crew; the master and eight crew-members had returned to the vessel where the master was scandalized to see that the ship had been looted following the presence of a boarding party from the armed trawler HMS Wolves.
 Ashantian was repaired and returned to service in September 1941.
 She was sunk in April 1943.

 Continuing her success, the U-boat sank Stratford, in the same general area as her other victims, also on the 26th.

 U-137 arrived at Lorient on the French Atlantic coast, on 29 September.

 Second patrol

 U-137 torpedoed the British Armed Merchant Cruiser northwest of Ireland on 14 October 1940.
-The Chesire did not sink, and was towed to Belfast Lough, then moved to Liverpool for repairs that took six months.
+The Cheshire did not sink, and was towed to Belfast Lough, then moved to Liverpool for repairs that took six months.

 Having set off from Lorient on 9 October, U-137 returned there on the 17th.